gyulanemeth/bluefox.email/docs/projects/index.md

 # Projects

-In bluefox.email, you can create projects for your SaaS.
+In BlueFox Email, you can create projects for your Marketing agency.
 Projects can represent different environments like development, staging, and production.
 This way, you can manage emails for each environment separately.

 For each project, you need to set up a sending email address and your AWS credentials.
 This allows bluefox.email to send emails using AWS SES.